[ Index | Outpost BBS | Cheepware | Micronet | Maximus/Squish | Links | Virtual Pascal | SWAG Mirror ]

 CWait (OS/2, Win32) | CWait pauses the execution of a batch file for a specified number of seconds. |

-PassGen (DOS, OS/2, Win32, Win64) | PassGen is a simple command-line password generator that will create passwords using alphanumeric characters from 8 to 255 characters in length.
-For Linux/BSD systems, I recommend installing pwgen using your system's package manager. |
+PassGen (DOS, OS/2, Win32, Win64) | PassGen is a simple command-line password generator that will create passwords using alphanumeric characters from 8 to 255 characters in length. |

-SWait (OS/2, Win32) | SWait pauses the execution of a batch file until a pre-created, user-specified semaphore file is deleted and can optionally wait a user-specified number of seconds before allowing the batch file to continue execution. |
+SWait (DOS, OS/2, Win32) | SWait pauses the execution of a batch file until a semaphore file is deleted. |

 UUUtils (DOS, OS/2, Win32, Win64) | UUUtils is a set of UUencode/UUdecode programs using source code from SWAG that I compiled for 16-bit DOS, 32-bit OS/2, 32-bit Windows and 64-bit Windows.
-Linux/BSD systems have their own native versions of these utils.
 All versions and source code are included in this archive. |